cchoygithub/haihong_instrumentation_workshop/docs/contents/labs/lab10.md

 ### Using XML to instrument method

-- Instrumentat the following method of the class:
+- You want to understand the performance metric of `checkInventory` method in `orderService` application

      ![Lab Diagram](../assets/images/methodXMLInstrumented.png)